Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddActions.rst

 Keeping all users working with the latest data as TupleActions processed.

 This helps avoid issues,
-such as one users update overwriting another users update.
+such as one user's update overwriting another user's update.
 These issues you will get if you're using the VortexJS TupleLoader for many users.

-There are two Angular services that provide support for pushing Tuple Actions to the Client service.
+There are two Angular services that provide support for pushing Tuple Actions to the Field service.

 #.  :code:`TupleActionPushService`, for online only actions.